nevali/Stardust/README.md

 Systems of this scale are not produced without some significant human effort, but rely on colour models to do a lot of heavy lifting.
-Whilst RGB is _one_ family as models, there are others—as alluded to above—and the choice of model is defined by what mathematical properties it exhibits.
+Whilst RGB is _one_ family as models, there are others—as mentioned above—and the choice of model is defined by what mathematical properties it exhibits.
 For example, whether "lightness" is defined as a single axis, or computed from a combination of axes as it is in RGB.

-And whilst you can straightforwardly compute hue, saturation and lightness values from sRGB primaries and vice versa, but there's no requirement that any colour model have a _linear_ relationship with sRGB, and indeed most don't.
+And whilst you can straightforwardly compute hue, saturation and lightness values from sRGB primaries and vice versa, there's no requirement that any colour model have a _linear_ relationship with sRGB, and indeed most don't.

 sRGB, to use as an example, means that we have a pretty good idea of what